7 Tips for Getting Into IT With Zero Experience

 For example, if you're looking to start in a help desk position (a common entry-level IT role), things like communication, customer service, familiarity with Microsoft Office, and other common skills can be a huge boost to your resume.
 By carefully thinking about your past roles through the lens of the role you'd like to get, you may find a treasure trove of relevant experience.

-Many veteran’s find that their skills from serving help them in IT careers.
+Many veterans find that the skills they have gained from serving help them in their IT careers.
 The training and experience military personnel receive fit perfectly with the needs and demands of a career in technology.
-Plus, there are plenty of funding and career programs for veteran’s, like WIOA or VET TEC, to help you transition into an IT career.
+Plus, there are plenty of funding and career programs for veterans, like WIOA or Chapter 33, to help you transition into an IT career.

 You'll need to create a new resume with relevant experience listed and tailored specifically for the kinds of roles you're trying to land.
 Employers are highly likely to take a look at your LinkedIn page during the application process.
 Using your new resume, you should revise your profile to make sure the two match up.
 You should also take time to write a new cover letter that explains your prior experience, how it'll be useful in your new role, and why you're interested in changing industries.
 This will help answer a lot of questions if your resume piques their interest.